sw-yx/old-dev-blog/_posts/2017-11-19-reviewing-nivo.md

 date: 2017-11-19
 tags: happy
 categories: react nivo
-title: reviewing react dataviz: Nivo
+title: reviewing react dataviz - Nivo
 ---

 Sacha Greif is one of my inspirations in coding+design and he is compiling the State of JS 2017 results here.